 appetite, dark coloured urine or light coloured bowel movements

 Swelling of the face, lips, tongue or throat, which may cause difficulty breathing

 Swelling of hands, ankles or feet

 Bruising or bleeding more easily than normal, bleeding under the skin or red or purple

 Frequent infections such as fever, severe chills, sore throat or mouth ulcers

 Cramping of the muscles in your hands or feet

-These are serious to very serious side effects.
-You may need urgent medical attention.
-These side effects are rare.
+The above list includes serious to very serious side effects.
+You may need urgent

 Other problems are more likely to arise from the ulcer itself rather than the treatment.